-Recommendation 1: All collateral allocated to repos which are not cleared by a CCP should be reported with field 2.73 = TRUE, except tri-party repos (other than those managed by JP Morgan), as these are managed individually, and also any individual repo for which an express decision has been taken to margin that repo separately from other repos under the same master agreement.
-Collateral allocated to repos cleared by a CCP should be reported with field 2.73 = FALSE where collateral allocation is trade-based even though margining is against the net exposure.
+Recommendation 1: All collateral allocated to repos which are not cleared by a CCP and to repos that are cleared by a CCP but within a GC financing facility, should be reported with field 2.73 = TRUE, except tri-party repos (other than those managed by JP Morgan), as these are managed individually, and also any individual repo for which an express decision has been taken to margin that repo separately from other repos under the same master agreement.
+Collateral allocated to repos cleared by a CCP other than those transacted on a GC financing facility should be reported with field 2.73 = FALSE where collateral allocation is trade-based even though margining is against the net exposure.